Culture of Serbia: Painting

-There was somewhat of a resurgence in Serbian art in the 19th century as Serbia gradually regained its autonomy.
+There was a resurgence of art in Serbia in the 19th century as Serbia gradually regained its autonomy.
 Prince Aleksandar commissioned the building of a Monument to the Insurgents in Karađorđev Park in 1848 in Vračar.
 Serbian paintings showed the influence of Neoclassicism and Romanticism during the 19th century.
 Anastas Jovanović was a pioneering photographer in Serbia, taking the photos of many leading citizens.

 Kirilo Kutlik set up the first school of art in Serbia in 1895.
 Many of his students went to study in Western Europe, especially France and Germany, and brought back avant-garde styles.
 Fauvism influenced Nadežda Petrović, while Sava Šumanović worked in Cubism.

 After World War I, the Belgrade School of Painting developed in the capital with some members such as Milan Konjović working in a Fauvist manner, while others such as Marko Čelebonović worked in a style called Intimisme based on the use of colours.

 The most famous Serbian painters were Paja Jovanović and Uroš Predić, painting in the Realist style.
 Their monumental paintings of historical events have inspired generations of Serbian artists.

+Architecture

+The architecture of Serbia has a long, rich and diverse history.
+Some of the major European style from Roman to Postmodern are demonstrated, including renowned examples of Raška, Serbo-Byzantine with its revival, Morava, Baroque, Classical and Modern architecture, with prime examples in Brutalism and Streamline Moderne.